 The Company's Securities Trading Policy requires executive officers and directors to consult the Company's General Counsel prior to engaging in transactions involving the Company's securities.
 In order to protect the Company from exposure under insider trading laws, executive officers and directors are encouraged to enter into pre-programmed trading plans under Exchange Act Rule 10b5-1.
-The Company's Securities Trading Policy prohibits directors and employees (including officers) from (i) trading in options, warrants, puts and calls, or similar instruments on the Company's securities or selling such securities short and (ii) engaging in any transactions (including variable forward contracts, equity swaps, collars, and exchange funds) that are designed to hedge or offset any decrease in the market value of the Company's equity securities.
-In addition, directors, and employees (including officers) are prohibited from purchasing the Company's securities on margin, or borrow against any account in which the Company's securities are held, or pledging the Company's securities as collateral for a loan, without first obtaining pre-clearance from the Company's General Counsel.
+The Company's Securities Trading Policy prohibits directors and employees (including officers) from (i) trading in options, warrants, puts and calls, or similar instruments on the Company's securities or selling such securities short and (ii) engaging in any transactions (including variable forward contracts, equity swaps, collars, and exchange funds) that are designed to hedge or offset any decrease in the market value of the Company's securities on margin, or borrow against any account in which the Company's securities are held, or pledging the Company's securities as collateral for a loan, without first obtaining pre-clearance from the Company's General Counsel.